Scripture Reference: Acts 18:1-28

 Eventually, Paul, Priscilla and Aquila left Corinth for Ephesus where Priscilla and Aquila remained.
 They seem to continue making tents and sharing the Gospel.

 Apollos arrived in Ephesus from Alexandria, Egypt.
 Alexandria was well known as the intellectual centre of Egypt and held a world-renowned library.
-It was the 2nd most important city in the Roman Empire and there was a large population of Christians there.
+It was the 2nd most important city in the Roman Empire.

 Although Apollos was a dynamic speaker who knew much about Jesus he only knew about the baptism of John.
 There was a significant difference between John’s baptism and the later Christian baptism we read about in the Book of Acts.
 The baptism that John the Baptist taught was a baptism of repentance that prepared people for the coming of the Messiah (Matthew 3:1-12).
-Once Jesus was revealed as Messiah through his death, burial and resurrection baptism took on a new and fuller meaning involving forgiveness of sin through the Messiah.
+Once Jesus was revealed as Messiah through his death, burial and resurrection, John’s baptism became obsolete.
+Now baptism was “in the name of Jesus” and incorporated people into the new people of God.
 Peter first preached this distinction in the Sermon at Pentecost:

-Peter replied, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+38 Peter said to them, “Change your hearts and lives and be baptized, each one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
-The promise is for you and your children and for all who are far off—for all whom the Lord our God will call.”
-Acts 2:36-38, NIV

 Priscilla and Aquila did not publicly confront Apollos while he was preaching but, rather, invited him to their home to explain this difference.
 Their respectful manner must have impressed Apollos.